ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_costmap2d_plugin.rst

 Then goto RViz and click on the "2D Pose Estimate" button at the top and point the location on map as it was described in :ref:`getting_started`.
 Robot will be localized on map and the result should be as presented at picture below.
 There is could be seen the gradient costmap.
 There are also 2 noticeable things: dynamically updated by ``GradientLayer::updateCosts()`` costmap within its bounds and global path curved by gradient:

 .. image:: images/Writing_new_Costmap2D_plugin/gradient_layer_run.png
+    :width: 700px
+    :align: center
+    :alt: Image of gradient costmap used